Relst/VerletSimulation/README.md

 ---
 Actions:
 - SpaceBar: Pause/Resume Simulation
+- Toggle between Modes using:
-- Click Ball Node: Toggle node position fixed status
+  - T : Toggle sticky node
-- Drag near a node to create new node, of custom length.
+  - D : Drag node or entire line segment (from fixed node (blue))
+  - C : Delete Line
+  - U : Cut line from a segmet
+  - I : Insert a New Line into the simulation using ImGui interface for specification

 TODO:
-- Re-implement with Klein Enging
+- Re-implement with Klein Engine
-- Create logic for different mode operations
+- Fix node to node interaction.